Fig Tree Bridge

-The Fig Tree Bridge is a road bridge that carries Burns Bay Road across the Lane Cove River, and connects the suburbs of Hunters Hill in the south and Linley Point in the north, located approximately 7 km northwest of the central business district of Sydney in New South Wales, Australia.
+The Fig Tree Bridge is a road bridge which carries Burns Bay Road across the Lane Cove River, and connects the suburbs of Hunters Hill in the south and Linley Point in the north, located approximately 7 km northwest of the central business district of Sydney in New South Wales, Australia.
 The concrete girder bridge carries motor vehicles, and a grade-separated footpath and cycleway.

 History

 The bridge replaced the original Fig Tree Bridge, an iron truss swing bridge the site of which is located directly adjacent to the current bridge.
 The original bridge was opened in 1885, and formed part of the first project to provide a fixed crossing of Sydney Harbour.
 The project also included the first Gladesville Bridge (1881) and Iron Cove Bridge (1882).
 The earlier Fig Tree Bridge was located about 50 m to the west of the new bridge.
 Its southern abutment, which still exists, has a viewing platform accessible from the end of Joubert Street, Hunters Hill.
 The wheel that once operated the opening span stands in memorial.

 The bridge took an hour to open its iron structure.
 Four workers were required to get the gearwheel opening system going.